asktami/fmREST_CRUD/README.md

 ## Consuming REST APIs with FileMaker

-Use FileMaker to perform Create, Read, Update and Delete operations on a RESTful API\*\*
+Use FileMaker to perform Create, Read, Update and Delete operations on a RESTful API.

+TheMovieDB_Browser.fmp12 demo shows how to page through API results, and uses a horizontal portal.

 ---